stangri/source.openwrt.melmac.net/https-dns-proxy/files/README.md

 ## Default Settings

 Default configuration has service enabled and starts the service with Google and Cloudflare DoH servers.
 In most configurations, you will keep the default ```DNSMASQ``` service installed to handle requests from devices in your local network and point ```DNSMASQ``` to use ```https-dns-proxy``` for name resolution.

 By default, the service will intelligently override existing ```DNSMASQ``` servers settings on start to use the DoH servers and restores original ```DNSMASQ``` servers on stop.
-See the [Configuration Settings](#configuration-settings) section below how to disable/adjust this behavior.
+See the [Configuration Settings](#configuration-settings) section below for more information and how to disable this behavior.

 ## Configuration Settings